flashyhuckle/SpaccaNapoli/README.md

 This is a just for fun app for a pizzeria: https://spaccanapoli.pl

-## Planned features
+## Features

 - In-app version of the menu
 - A reservation system for 2 locations
-- An online ordering system
+- An online ordering system with order status tracking
 - Geocoding API cheking if you are within delivery range

+Order and reservations, as well as menu data is handled via Firebase.
+There will be second app (from restaurant side - PizzaOperator) to process orders and accept reservations.

 ## Info